 Our hospital philosophy is to provide you with the best possible veterinary care available for your kitten.
-We feel strongly that the preventive care plan outlined below will help us get your kitten off to the best start possible.
+We feel strongly that the preventive care plan below will help us get your kitten off to the best start possible.

 Preventive Care Examination

 Your kitten will be given a dose of deworming medication at each kitten check-up based on his or her weight.
-We always treat for roundworms and hookworms that kittens catch from their mom and are contagious to people.
+We always treat for roundworms and hookworms, which kittens catch from their mom and are contagious to people.
 Almost all kittens have roundworms.
 They do not show up on every fecal because the worms shed eggs intermittently.
-We may also give additional medications to kill parasites if they show up on the fecal tests or there is a high suspicion of their presence.
+We may also give additional medications to kill parasites if they show up on the fecal tests or if there is a high suspicion of their presence.

 Feline Leukemia and Feline AIDS Test